Fire Prevention and Fire Fighting Perth · Melbourne · Darwin

 Learn the skills required to prevent and control fires in marine environments

-The Fire Prevention and Fire Fighting course is a fire safety training course in Perth, Darwin, and Melbourne, Victoria.
+The Fire Prevention and Fire Fighting course is a fire safety training course in Perth and Darwin.
 It is designed for personnel working on sea vessels who require the Certificate of Safety Training (CoST) issued by the Australian Maritime Safety Authority (AMSA).
 This unit is designed to learn the skills required to prevent and control fires and to respond effectively to any fire emergency onboard a vessel.

-The fire prevention and firefighting course is hosted in-person at our training facilities in Perth, Melbourne, and Darwin.
+The fire prevention and firefighting course is hosted in-person at our training facilities in Perth and Darwin.
 For more information on our fire and safety training, please enquire online or call us on 1300 374 828.

 The Elements of Competency listed below describe the essential outcomes aligned to the industry performance expectations.